SystemsApproach/5G/impl.rst

 .. _reading_sdn:
 .. admonition:: Further Reading

-   For more information about SDN, we recommend a companion
-   book: `Software-Defined Networks: A Systems Approach
+   For more information about the SDN software stack, we recommend a companion book: `Software-Defined Networks: A Systems Approach
    <https://sdn.systemsapproach.org/>`__.
 March 2020.

 Of particular note, the RAN Controller shown in :numref:`Figure %s